Emilosaurus/Blender-Projects/README.md

 instagram: https://instagram.com/pixel_hexal

-You need have Blender installed .
+You need to have Blender installed .